jasonkylesmith/verynerdy-product-website-v2/README.md

         - Items (5/28)
             - Style (5/28)
             - Add Remove and Increment / Decrement quantity functionality (5/28)
+            - Adjust text at smaller screen sizes (5/29)
         - Use consistent X for close button (5/28)
+- Product Card (5/29)
+    - Remove social share buttons (5/29)
+    - Size button and add "Add to Cart" text on all but smallest of screens (5/29)